 Despite their names, the canyons of Desolation and Gray are full of life, color, and history.
 Your trip begins unlike any other; with a breathtaking flight from town over the very river and canyons you are set to float through.
 After landing on a desert mesa and hiking down to the boats, your real journey begins… 86 river miles of ever-changing scenery, tall Cottonwood trees, and wildlife abound, with whitewater of increasing size that never becomes too intimidating (Class I-III).
 Serving as host to more than 500 archaeological and historical ranching sites throughout the canyon, the hiking options are limitless in Desolation and Gray Canyons, including stops at the historic Rock Creek Ranch and the Fremont Indian rock art panel and granaries at Flat Canyon.
 While staying at a few of the most incredible campsites available on any river trip and enjoying some of the darkest skies in the country, you’ll wonder how this place isn’t a world-renowned National Park.
 This remote stretch of river has the power to provide transformative experiences through the peace, solitude, and natural majesty one feels floating down its corridor.

-Given the mileage, the Green River through Desolation Canyon is best enjoyed over 5-6 days in oar boats, inflatable kayaks, and stand-up paddleboards.
-Because of it’s length, remoteness, and long days on the water, this trip finds itself near the end of our list.
+Given the mileage, the Green River through Desolation Canyon is best enjoyed over 5-6 days in oar boats, and inflatable kayaks.
+Because of its length, remoteness, and long days on the water, this trip finds itself near the end of our list.
 But don’t be misled: Desolation and Gray Canyons are fantastic places for families who are comfortable camping to explore and grow together.

 - San Juan River